jimjimvalkema/scrollZkWormholes/docs/notes.md

 }
 ```
 ### Circuit
-The circuit checks that the nullfier is: `nullifierValue=poseidonHash(prevTotallAmount + remintAmount,nonce+1,secret)`.
+The circuit checks that the nullfier is: `nullifierValue=poseidonHash(prevTotalAmount + remintAmount,nonce+1,secret)`.
 And then also checks the previous nullifier through a storage proof as secret input.
 *real circuit is slightly different: https://github.com/jimjimvalkema/scrollZkWormholes/blob/main/circuits/remintProver/src/main.nr#L125*